Skip to main content

 value: true

-In this example, the input of type boolean asks the user person to install dependencies.
-In this case, the condition causes the Hook to be executed if the answer is true ( operator == and value true).
-Only then will the npm install commands be executed to install the dependencies.
+In this example, the boolean input asks the user to install dependencies.
+The condition causes the hook to be executed only if the answer is true (operator == and value true).
+Only then will the npm install command be executed to install the dependencies.

 You can define different commands per operating system.
 Check the example below: